 “He’s a better blocker than a receiver,” Zimmer said Wednesday during the NFC coaches’ breakfast with the media at the NFL meetings.
 “He can go get on linebackers, get on defensive ends, that’s what he can do.

 Zimmer also mentioned that he was surprised by the rapid development last year of rookie quarterback Teddy Bridgewater.
-That resulted in the benching of veteran Matt Cassel, whom the Vikings traded to the Bills.
+That resulted in the benching of veteran Matt Cassel, whom the Vikings traded to the Bills, early in the season.

 Kelly has an obvious connection with Alonso, having coached him at Oregon.